 - Tarapoto - Trujillo 12D

-If the museum is not included in your tour package, it can be reached in mototaxi, costing a couple of dollars from Leymebamba centre, or on foot, taking about an hour each way.
+If the museum is not included in your tour package, it can be reached in mototaxi, costing a couple of dollars from Leymebamba centre; or on foot, taking about an hour each way (NB. uphill on the way there; downhill on the way back).

 The area in and around Leymebamba is great for spotting many bird species, such as the Torrent Duck, Band-winged Nightjar and Koepcke’s Screech Owl, so is also included in Peru North's 16-day birding itinerary.